-Playa de las Americas Rainfall & Precipitation: Monthly Averages and Year-Round Insights
+Playa de las Americas Monthly Rainfall & Precipitation

-Playa de las Americas has a relatively dry climate with low precipitation, averaging 285 mm of rainfall annually.
+Playa de las Americas has a relatively dry climate with low precipitation, averaging 285 mm (11 in) of rainfall annually.
+It experiences a distinct dry season during certain months.
+Refer to our detailed charts below to see the seasonal variation.

 Monthly Precipitation Levels

-In contrast, the drier season, July brings less rainfall, with 2 mm over a single rainy day.December, the wettest month, has a maximum daytime temperature of 20°C. The city receives 171 hours of sunshine in this period.
-During the driest month July you can expect a temperature of 25°C. For more detailed insights into the city’s temperatures, visit our Playa de las Americas Temperature page.
+In contrast, July offers drier and sunnier days, with around 2 mm (0.1 in) of rainfall over a single rainy day.December, the wettest month, has a maximum daytime temperature of 20°C (68°F).
+The city receives 171 hours of sunshine in this period.
+During the driest month July you can expect a temperature of 25°C (77°F).
+For more detailed insights into the city's temperatures, visit our Playa de las Americas Temperature page.

 The map below shows the annual precipitation across Spain.
 You can also select the different months in case you are interested in a specific month.

-Playa de las Americas’s average annual precipitation is 285 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Playa de las Americas's average annual precipitation is 285 mm (11 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.